Top Tips for Using Verizon TravelPass for International Cell Service

 If you are traveling between two countries that are covered in one day you will only be charged once if you stay within the 0.5 GB of data usage.

 How to Sign Up

-To sign up for TravelPass, simply visit MyVerizon.com and select “manage international services” or use the MyVerizon app on your phone to activate TravelPass before embarking on a trip.
-Once at your destination, you’ll receive a text message welcoming you to the country and reminding you of the service and the daily fee.
+To sign up for TravelPass, simply visit MyVerizon.com.
+Select “manage international services” or use the MyVerizon app on your phone to activate TravelPass before embarking on a trip.
+Once at your destination, you’ll receive a text message reminding you of the service and the daily fee.
 Your 24-hour pass starts with the first text, call, or data you use.
 If you don’t use your device n a 24 hour period, you won’t be charged.

 TravelPass sits dormant on your account when you’re not using it, so after you set it up you can forget about it.